pyparsing/plusminus/doc/arithmetic_parser_user_guide.md

-# User Guide - Working with the Basic Arithmetic Parser
+# User Guide - Working with the plusminus Arithmetic Parser

 ## Introduction